Fake News Made in China

 And if the average reader is not integrated as a core element in this process, nothing will change.

-This is why we are building Media Sifter and the SIFT protocol — to provide both the tools and the right incentives for readers to become part of the process of improving media.
+We need to provide both the tools and the right incentives for readers to become part of the process of improving media.